Skip to main content

 Greenhouse gas emissions are becoming embedded in mining costs

 In Australia, metallurgical (met) coalmines, including those with some thermal coal, account for about 70% of Australian coalmines’ methane emissions.
 Globally, financing of the met coal and iron and steel sectors continue to grow.
-Both sectors contribute significantly to global carbon dioxide (CO2and methane emissions.
+Both sectors contribute significantly to global emissions of carbon dioxide (CO2) and methane.

 Australian miners may experience a repeat of the wet weather and the associated flooding of mines, transport routes and ports that hampered output in the 2021-2023 period, severely impacting coal supply